Scilence2022/DeepGeneResearch/README.md

 </div>

-**Lightning-Fast Deep Research Report**
+**Lightning-Fast Deep Gene Research Report**

-Deep Research uses a variety of powerful AI models to generate in-depth research reports in just a few minutes.
-It leverages advanced "Thinking" and "Task" models, combined with an internet connection, to provide fast and insightful analysis on a variety of topics. **Your privacy is paramount - all data is processed and stored locally.**
+Deep Gene Research uses a variety of powerful AI models to generate in-depth gene research reports in just a few minutes.
+It leverages advanced "Thinking" and "Task" models, combined with an internet connection, to provide fast and insightful analysis on genetic topics. **Your privacy is paramount - all data is processed and stored locally.**

 ## ✨ Features

-- **Rapid Deep Research:** Generates comprehensive research reports in about 2 minutes, significantly accelerating your research process.
+- **Rapid Deep Gene Research:** Generates comprehensive gene research reports in about 2 minutes, significantly accelerating your research process.
 - **Multi-platform Support:** Supports rapid deployment to Vercel, Cloudflare and other platforms.
 - **Powered by AI:** Utilizes the advanced AI models for accurate and insightful analysis.
 - **Privacy-Focused:** Your data remains private and secure, as all data is stored locally on your browser.